alabou/NMOS-MatroxOnly/NMOS With H.222.0.md

 If the Receiver is not capable of consuming the stream described by a `PATCH` on the **/staged** endpoint, it SHOULD reject the request.
 If it is unable to assess the stream compatibility because some parameters are not included `PATCH` request, it MAY accept the request and postpone stream compatibility assessment.

 ### Receivers

-A Receiver MUST verify that the active parameter sets comply with the Receiver's Capabilities.
-If a Receiver support only out-of-band parameter sets it SHOULD perform the verification when a Controller PATCH the **/staged** endpoint for activation.
-In this situation, all the out-of-band parameter sets MUST be compliant with the Receiver Capabilities.
-Otherwise if a Receiver supports both out-of-band and in-band parameter sets it SHOULD perform the verification of the out-of-band parameter sets when a Controller PATCH the **/staged** endpoint for activation and it MUST perform the verification of the in-band parameter sets just-in-time as it decodes the stream.
-In this situation, all the out-of-band and in-band parameter sets MUST be compliant with the Receiver Capabilities.

 ### Senders